Acceptance Rate = The percentage of students admitted out of applications received in a given year.

 UNDERGRADUATE ETHNICITY

-Saturday Morning Art Classes for grades 1 through adults
+Saturday Art Classes (for grades 1 through 12 and adults)

 College Preview (summer program for high school students grades 10 through 12)